The US–Israel War on Iran:

 Trump announces a 10-day ceasefire between Israel and Lebanon.
 Iran's FM declares Hormuz "completely open" — oil plunges nearly 12%, Brent briefly below $84.
 A third suspicious bet of $750M on falling oil futures placed 20 minutes before the FM's announcement.

 Iran re-closes the Strait of Hormuz on April 19, citing US "breaches of trust."
-The IRGC fires warning shots at Indian-flagged ships and a French CMA CGM vessel.
-USS Spruance fires on and seizes Iranian-flagged cargo ship Touska — blockade's first ship interception.
-Brent surges 7%+ back to $96–97.
-Zero tankers pass through on April 20.
+IRGC fires warning shots at Indian-flagged ships and a French CMA CGM vessel.
+USS Spruance seizes Iranian-flagged cargo ship Touska — blockade's first ship interception.
+Brent surges 7%+.
+On April 23, Trump extends the Lebanon ceasefire three additional weeks at the second round of Israel–Lebanon talks at the White House.

-Iran's national internet shutdown confirmed affecting all 90 million citizens.
-Trump sent War Powers letters to Congress declaring hostilities "terminated" — defusing the 60-day legal deadline while signalling war could resume.
+Iran's national internet shutdown affecting all 90 million citizens.
+Trump sent War Powers letters to Congress declaring hostilities "terminated."
 CENTCOM's Admiral Cooper briefed Trump on "short and powerful" strike options.
-An IDF soldier was killed by a Hezbollah drone in southern Lebanon.
 Iran-linked hackers sent threatening texts to US Marines' personal phones.
 5,000 US troops confirmed leaving Germany.
-Sen. Murkowski warned she will introduce AUMF if no credible plan by May 11.
+Sen. Murkowski warned she will introduce AUMF.
+Axios reported the US and Iran were close to a one-page memorandum of understanding — but nothing was agreed.

 The Human Cost: Casualties Across the Region